Skip to Content

 Sayings and Slang

-Means to do something immediately.
+Means to play.

 Trailblazer